JugesPatel/advent-of-code/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is a submission for the Advent of Code: https://adventofcode.com/

+Node.js version 12.2 or later is required to run this app.
+Download it here: Node.js[https://nodejs.org/en/]